Rotation and Call Schedules

 Overview

-On-service residents are on call for new and existing service patients from 8am – 4pm.
-For the first few weeks of the year, the Stroke and General teams have a senior resident working side-by-side with the junior for orientation and mentoring.
+For the first several weeks of the year, the Stroke Consult and General Inpatient teams have a Ward Senior working side-by-side with the junior for orientation and mentoring.

 Day Float